kaz-ogiwara/covid19/README.en.md

 - It will be updated on an irregular basis according to the announcement by the Ministry of Health, Labor and Welfare.

 ### License
 - MIT license.
-Feel free to use it for research, research, news, and other commercial and non-commercial purposes.
+Feel free to use it for research, news, and other commercial and non-commercial purposes.
 - However, the developer assumes no responsibility arising from this project.